juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/hello_world.rst

 .. warning::
    MacOS users could require additional steps to run a simulation.

-   #. add :file:`simRemoteApi.start(19997)` to the main script of the scene
+   #.
+Add :file:`simRemoteApi.start(19997)` to the main script of the scene.
-   #. start the simulation.
+   #.
+Start the simulation.
-   #. run your script.
+   #.
+Run your script.

    Check the |more-info|_ for more details.